 A champion supports the project’s objectives and enables the research activity through active participation in the project.
 The project champion is not required to be an employee of ADOT.

 A proposal is submitted by a potential contractor in response to a task assignment or request for proposals for a specific research project.
-The contractor proposes a work plan, budget, and schedule with the intent of meeting stated specifications.
-Principal investigators for research projects are selected through this process.
+The contractor proposes a work plan that includes budget and schedule.

-The Research Advisory Committee comprises staff from the Research Center, various ADOT Divisions, and the Federal Highway Administration (FHWA).
-The committee works cooperatively to identify and prioritize the department’s research needs.
-Working in an advisory capacity, members review problem statements for new research, and provide guidance to the research program overall.
-Membership is voluntary and is intended to represent a wide variety of fields and interests within the department.
+The ADOT Research Advisory Committee (RAC) is comprised of management personnel from various ADOT Divisions and the Federal Highway Administration.
+The RAC is chaired by ADOT’s Research Director.
+The committee works cooperatively with Research Center staff to identify and prioritize the department’s research needs.
+Working in an advisory capacity, RAC members review problem statements for new research, and provide overall guidance to the research program.